JacksonBick/rancid-tomatillos/README.md

 # Rancid Tomatillos 🎥🍅

 ## Overview
 Rancid Tomatillos is a movie rating app built with React that allows users to browse movie posters, view detailed movie information, and upvote or downvote films.
 All votes persist across page reloads thanks to PATCH requests sent to a live external API.
-Users can navigate directly to individual movie pages and gracefully handle loading states or incorrect URLs.
+Users can navigate directly to individual movie pages thanks to the Router component, and the app can handle loading states or incorrect URLs via client-side errors.

 This project was built to demonstrate mastery of React fundamentals, component architecture, routing, testing with Cypress, and async API integration.